 Letterkenny Culture and Nightlife

 Letterkenny has all the facilities you would find in a city with, amongst other attractions, two Town Parks, Multi-screen Cinema, Glenveagh National Park right on the doorstep, thriving night life, Theatre, County Museum and Regional Cultural Centre.
 There are also a great variety of restaurants, cafes, hotels and a pulsating night time economy.

 Letterkenny has developed a strong performing tourism sector comprising hotels and a range of visitor facilities.
-Letterkenny is centrally located in relation to County Donegal's iconic natural wonders such as Glenveagh National Park, Malin Head which is Ireland's most northerly point, the highest sea cliffs in Europe at Sliabh Liag, the Donegal Gaeltacht, the historic City of Derry and the Causeway Coast, a UNESCO Heritage Site.
+Letterkenny is centrally located in relation to County Donegal's iconic natural wonders such as Glenveagh National Park, Malin Head which is Ireland's most northerly point, the highest sea cliffs in Europe at Sliabh Liag and the Donegal Gaeltacht.

 Letterkenny enjoys the best of both worlds.
 Whilst it retains the charm of a small town it also possesses the infrastructure and services that many larger towns and cities would envy.